ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As specified in Section 5.10.1 of [RFC9200], when receiving an updated access token with updated authorization information from C (see Section 4.1), it is recommended that RS overwrites the previous access token.
 That is, only the latest authorization information in the access token received by RS is valid.
 This simplifies the process needed by RS to keep track of authorization information for a given client.

-## Cases of establishing a new OSCORE Security Context
+## Cases of Establishing a New OSCORE Security Context

-The procedures of provisioning a new access token to RS specified in this section applies to various cases when an OSCORE Security Context shared between C and RS has been deleted, for example:
+The procedure of provisioning a new access token to RS specified in this section applies to various cases when an OSCORE Security Context shared between C and RS has been deleted, for example:

 * The old access token has expired and thus the token series is terminated.